 David Baillie is the writer of the new ongoing Vertigo series Red Thorn, recently announced at San Diego ComiCon.

-The first issue will be on sale in November.
+The first issue will be on sale November 18th.
 Stay tuned for more news.

 About the Author